 Information on the Register

 The National Register Guidelines outline the provider and course information that TEQSA must include on the register, including providers whose registration has been cancelled by TEQSA.
 TEQSA may also include other information.

 - Active providers are designated as either 'registered', or as 'registration ongoing pending renewal' - meaning a decision is pending by the TEQSA Commission regarding the provider's re-registration.
 During this period, the provider remains registered and courses accredited.

-- Active courses are designated as either ‘accredited’, or as ‘accreditation ongoing pending renewal’ – meaning a decision is pending by the TEQSA Commission regarding the course's re-accreditation.
+- Active courses are designated as either 'accredited', or as 'accreditation ongoing pending renewal' - meaning a decision is pending by the TEQSA Commission regarding the provider's re-accreditation.
 During this period, the course remains accredited.